mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 see some shows.
 But for me, like the best is kind of like to actively like do something.
-And that kind of switches my mind off, like when I'm in a football match, you know, I don't really think about like the, the work stuff or the same thing as like, when I'm in a park playing with my son.
+And that kind of switches my mind off, like when I'm in a football match, you know, I don't really think about like the, the work stuff or the same thing is like, when I'm in a park playing with my son.
 Like, I don't really think about the work stuff.
 **Michaela:** [00:16:05] So one of the things that I'm very, very passionate